adelbs/ISO8583/README.md

+*This project is not actively maintained, so I can take a time for responding the issues.*

+*Jul-2020: Soon I'll update the wiki and send some updates.*

 # Adelbs-ISO8583
 This is a gui tool for testing ISO8583 protocol (requests and responses), and a java library as well.
 Through this tool you can: